rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/HealthCheckHandler.md

 ## Overview

 HealthCheckHandler is invoked when the task specified in the intent has the value "healthCheck".
-This handler is responsible for sending the healthCheck command and validating whether FCA is launched as a third-party app or not.
+This handler is used to check whether the FCA is successfully launched or not.

 It performs the following actions:
 1. Parses the input message received.
-2. Confirms the healthCheck status.
+2. Confirms the status of FCA, i.e., whether it is launched or not.
-3. Saves the response or error.
+3. Saves the response or error based on the status.
-4. Formats the result and sends the response back to IntentReader.
+4. Formats and sends the response back to IntentReader.

 ## Usage